bheema-284/react_assessement/README.md

 4. The repository folder is cloned
 5. Open in VS Code, and open new terminal
 6. install npm packages
-7. Add command npm run dev
+7. Add command npm run dev or yarn dev
 8. View in browser(http://localhost:3000) and signup to access all features.